UV Water Treatment Mitigates Mussel Propagation in Bearing Oil Cooling Water Systems at Hydroelectric Power Plants

 There have been many articles published that focus on advances in industrial dust collector filters, but the lion’s share of them focused on dust collectors using cartridge filters.
 While collectors with cartridges offer many advantages, there are thousands of facilities in North America still buying and operating baghouses.
 This paper addresses the filtration needs of these baghouse owners and operators.

-Chemical Cost Comparison of Deaerator vs. Liqui-Cel Contactor
+Chemical Cost Comparison of a Conventional Deaerator vs. Liqui-Cel Contactor

 This technical brief compares the performance and operating costs

 of Liqui-Cel membrane contactors with conventional forced draft tower technology for CO₂ removal.
-This brief will also show why membrane degassing is the economical and value added technology of choice for oxygen and carbon dioxide removal from water.
+This brief demonstrates why membrane-based degasifiers are the most economical, clean, and hassle-free technology available for controlling dissolved gas.

 When considering a side stream filtration system, there are several key parameters that are important to weigh including the level of particle removal, filtration sizing, installation methods, and cost and water savings potential.
 Carefully examine key features to properly specify the proper side stream filtration system.